schibsted/spid-tech-docs/resources/articles/login-flows.md

 <div class="mod warning">
   <div class="bd">
     <p class="mhm">
-      I have a Schibsted account account and visit Finn.no, I am automatically logged in to Schibsted account and since I have accepted the terms of Finn before, I automatically get a session on Finn and can access my Finn account.
+      I have a Schibsted account and visit Finn.no, I am automatically logged in to Schibsted account and since I have accepted the terms of Finn before, I automatically get a session on Finn and can access my Finn account.
     </p>
     <p class="mhm">